-The ASA NYC Metro Area Chapter is involved in an emerging collaboration with ASA National, the ASA Section on Statistical Computing, and the NYC Office of Technology and Innovation (formerly known as the NYC Mayor's Office of Data Analytics).
+The ASA NYC Metro Area Chapter is involved in an emerging collaboration with ASA National, the ASA Section on Statistical Computing, and the NYC Office of Technology and Innovation.
 NYC Open Data is free public data published by city agencies and other partners.
-The chapter continues to help raise the awareness of NYC Open Data and its use.
-To learn more about NYC Open Data, visit https://opendata.cityofnewyork.us.
-Stay tuned for additional details and learn how you too can become involved with this wonderful and exciting opportunity.

 The Inaugural Statistical Innovation Community Summit, sponsored by the NYC Metro Area Chapter of the ASA and Regeneron Pharmaceuticals, was a one-day hybrid workshop on Exploring the Opportunities and Challenges of Statistical Innovation in the Pharmaceutical Industry and Health Agencies.
 It was held Thursday, November 9, at Regeneron in Tarrytown, New York.
 The workshop was well-received and well-attended.